Updated November 10, 2021

-Your history and mission: You could include some information about the background of your organization and what it specifically does.
+Your history and The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy.: You could include some information about the background of your organization and what it specifically does.
 Do your founders have a compelling story that brought them to this work?
 What makes your sanctuary a special place?

 The people behind your sanctuary: You don’t necessarily have to list your founders and staff, but is a nice way to recognize those who do the hard daily work of operating your sanctuary!
 Some sanctuaries also include information about their board members.

 Frequently Asked Questions: Having a well-written FAQ with helpful links can help reduce repeat inquiries that have simple answers.

 An opt-in link for your newsletter: If you send out a regular newsletter, which can be a great way to keep people engaged with your sanctuary, it’s good to include a prominent link to sign up for it on your website.